AP source: Jaguars void Fournette’s contract guarantees

-The fourth overall pick in the 2017 draft was suspended a week without pay for leaving the bench, running across the field and instigating a fight with Buffalo defensive end Shaq Lawson on Nov.
-25. Fournette lost nearly $100,000 in salary during the suspension.
-It could cost him $7.1 million more if the Jaguars decided to cut him with no guaranteed money remaining.

-Fournette's future with the franchise has become increasingly uncertain, and his standing with the team reached a new level of unrest Sunday in the season finale at Houston.
+Regardless, Fournette's standing with the team reached a new level of unrest Sunday and raised speculation about his future with the franchise.

 Premium content for only $0.99